natenka/pyneng-book-en/docs/source/book/15_module_re/finditer.rst

 Finditer function
 -----------------

-Function ``finditer()``:
+Function ``finditer``:

 * is used to search for all disjoint matches in template
 * returns an iterator with Match objects
-* finditer() returns iterator even if no match is found
+* ``finditer`` returns iterator even if no match is found

-Function finditer() is well suited to handle those commands whose output is displayed by columns.
-For example: ‘sh ip int br’, ‘sh mac address-table’, etc. In this case it can be applied to the entire output of command.
+Function ``finditer`` is well suited to handle those commands whose output is displayed by columns.
+For example: 'sh ip int br', 'sh mac address-table', etc.
+In this case it can be applied to the entire output of command.

 Example of 'sh ip int br' output: